kaisermann/aph/README.md

 **'a', 'p', 'h'** are the first letters of **Apheleia**, the greek mythology spirit and personification of ease, simplicity and primitivity in the good sense.

-**And what is simpler than writing all your code _almost_ as if you're doing it with Vanilla JS, without having to learn a new API and begin to depend on it?**

-Yep, you read it right.
-Almost like Vanilla JS.

 ### [Live samples](https://github.com/kaisermann/aph/wiki/Live-Samples)

 **Sample:**